 Another tip for spraying using an HVLP system: HVLP turbines add heat to paint.
-It’s a key downside to the system, since it shortens the paint’s drying time (and makes it more viscous in your gun).
+It’s a key downside to the system since it shortens the paint’s drying time (and makes it more viscous in your gun).
 You can negate that effect by adding a longer length of hose between your turbine and your gun.

 Find current reviews of the best HVLP paint sprayers here!

-Latex is right at home with an airless system.
+Latex paint is right at home with an airless system.
 In fact, many airless systems are intended to work without any thinning!
 You can spray straight from a can or bucket.
 However, you should know that there are some caveats.
-We’ve found that the bigger pump systems can spray un-thinned paints without issues, but the smaller indoor units (especially under $500) are best used with thinned matrials.
+We’ve found that the bigger pump systems can spray un-thinned paints without issues, but the smaller indoor units (especially under $500) are best used with thinned materials.
 You don’t need to go crazy with thinning, though.
 Less than 20% water content should be more than enough.
 If you spray oil-based coatings using an airless system (and you rarely would be), you almost certainly don’t need to do any thinning.

 To see which airless sprayers we recommend, head over to our buying guide to spraying latex paint!

 How to know when the paint is thinned sufficiently?

 This is where your viscosity cup comes in handy!
 You should get one with any good paint sprayer.
 A viscosity cup is essentially a glorified funnel.
 To test your thinned paint, you pour the paint through the viscosity cup and check to see that it’s flowing smoothly.
 If it’s coming in globs or flowing unevenly, it needs to be thinned further.
 If it drips quickly like water, you’ve thinned too severely and will need to start again or pouring more unthinned paint into the mixture.